 You can start this one: look the person next to you in the eye, smile, address them by name, and share one thing you appreciate about that person (“Betty, I appreciate….).
 The next person in the circle, shares something different or elaborates on something they appreciate about that same person.
 Continue around the circle until everyone has commented on that person.
 Then go to the next person in the circle and do this exercise until everyone has received an appreciation comment from each person.

-You’ll find this appreciation exercise will give a huge moral boost to a team.
-It fosters trust, teaches positive feedack, and motivates participants to practice the appreciation habit outside of the group more often.
+You’ll find this appreciation exercise will give a huge morale boost to a team.
+It fosters trust, teaches positive feedback, and motivates participants to practice the appreciation habit outside of the group more often.

 For assistance in talking through your first appreciation circle, contact me.